 We like the Kurgo Core Cooling Vest for Dogs because the lovely blue colour doubles as a reflective panel against the sun’s heat.
 It’s lightweight, so it won’t get in the way while your pooch is running around and uses evaporative technology to keep them cool.

-This vest features adjustable buckles on the side, along with a reversible zipper for secure leash attachment.
+This vest features adjustable buckles on the side buckles, along with a reversible zipper for secure leash attachment.
 Kurgo’s vest is machine washable and comes in several different sizes!

 3. Canada Pooch Chill Seeker Best Cooling Vest

-The Canada Pooch Chill Seeker Cooling Vest is another lightweight option that utilizes the evaporation cooling technology as opposed to chemical coolants, with an added mesh layer for air circulation.
+The Canada Pooch Chill Seeker Cooling Vest is another lightweight option that utilizes evaporation cooling technology as opposed to chemical coolants, with added mesh layers for air circulation.